andrewzee23/a-social-network/README.md

 # A Website
+Allows you to:

-- This allows you to post content (text-only)
+- Post content (text-only)
+- Create an account with email
+- Upload a profile picture
+- Perform basic CRUD ops with post